Reser Stadium: Non-athletic uses

 Apart from use from the Athletic Department, Reser Stadium is occasionally also used for various non-athletic events, particularly events such as commencement, held every June.
-This has allowed the stadium to hold notable speakers such as astronaut John Glenn. and former first lady Michelle Obama.
+This has allowed the stadium to hold notable speakers such as astronaut John Glenn, and former first lady Michelle Obama.

-"Dam Jam" an annual end of the year concert celebration put on for students and community members, by students, was held a Reser Stadium in 2018 and 2019, drawing up to approximately 14,000 to 18,000 people with headliners Alison Wonderland and Super Duper Kyle in 2018 and Akon and Jesse McCartney in 2019.
+"Dam Jam" an annual end-of-the-year concert celebration put on for students and community members, by students, was held at Reser Stadium in 2018 and 2019, drawing up to approximately 14,000 to 18,000 people with headliners Alison Wonderland and Super Duper Kyle in 2018 and Akon and Jesse McCartney in 2019.

-In 2005 following the opening game at the newly renovated Reser Stadium country music duo Montgomery Gentry performed.
+In 2005, following the opening game at the newly renovated Reser Stadium, country music duo Montgomery Gentry performed.